 I have a pair of Bluetooth stereo headset paired mostly with my iPhone.
-But sometime I also connect it with my Surface tablet as well.
-I paired my headset without issue on my tablet but always have difficulty to reconnect it after the headset has been paired with other devices.
+But sometimes I also connect it with my Surface tablet as well.
+I paired my headset without issue on my tablet but always have difficulty to reconnecting it after the headset has been paired with other devices.
 The main problem is, there is no Connect Button in Bluetooth settings window that allows me to simply reconnect my headset.

 Here is how actually I should be doing: